antistrategie/mgsv/linux/README.md

-# Linux Setup
+# Linux

-This guide covers running the MGSV modding tools on Linux through Wine.
+Tools and setup for Linux workflow.

 ## Wine Prefix